ActiveLook/Activelook-API-Documentation/ActiveLook_API.md

 	13th chunk: 0xFF 0x51 0x00 0x11 0x21 0x31 0x21 0x22 0x32 0x11 0x61 0x21 0x31 0x33 0xF0 0x80 0xAA

-The “fontlist” command allows retrieving a list of the fonts saved in the board and their respective size.
+The “fontlist” command allows retrieving a list of the fonts saved in the device and their respective size.
 The “erasefont” command allows erasing a user updated font.
 The fonts 1,2 and 3 are defined in the ActiveLook® device by default.
 The User can update them.
 If the user erases one of these fonts, the default one is used instead.